FriendsOfTYPO3/rdct/README.md

 ## Installation
-The latest version can be installed via TER (https://extensions.typo3.org) or via composer by adding ''composer require friendsoftypo3/rdct'' in a TYPO3 v8+ installation.
+The latest version can be installed via TER (https://extensions.typo3.org) or via composer by adding `composer require friendsoftypo3/rdct` in a TYPO3 v8+ installation.

 ## Inside the logic
 All data is stored in a database table called `cache_md5params`, where the `hash` field is a unique identifier which will be used in `index.php?RDCT=$hash`.

-The previously `$TSFE->sendRedirect` functionality was moved into `FoT3\Rdct\Redirects->sendRedirect()` and hooks into the Frontend requests automatically.
+The previously `$TSFE->sendRedirect` functionality was moved into a PSR-15 middleware and hooks into Frontend requests automatically.

 For creating links - adding the records into the database table, the method `FoT3\Rdct\Redirects->makeRedirectUrl()` should be called, which was previously located under